 Personal Injury Protection is subject to subrogation.
 Subrogation is the idea that if one person hurts another, but a third person pays for the damages, then the third person stands in the shoes of the hurt person to the extent they paid.
 In a car wreck with injuries, subrogation is most likely the result of health insurance or a benefit like Medicare.
 Health insurance pays for the medical bills, and the hurt person collects for those bills from Personal Injury Protection or another insurance carrier.
 This may give rise to an obligation to repay the health insurance or plan that paid for the bills.

 8. Every Auto Policy Issued in Texas Has Personal Injury Protection Unless It’s Rejected In Writing

 a.
 Quick Tips About Personal Injury Protection Rejections

-This paper is intended to be a guide to help non-lawyers make application for Personal Injury Protection benefits.
+This document is intended to be a guide to help non-lawyers make an application for Personal Injury Protection benefits.
 It is not intended to create an attorney-client relationship.
-Reading or possessing this paper does not mean that Tate Rehmet Law Office will act upon your behalf.
+Reading or possessing this document does not mean that Tate Rehmet Law Office will act upon your behalf.
 Tate Rehmet Law Office only represents clients who have signed a written retainer agreement.
 If you have not signed a written retainer agreement, then you are not represented by Tate Rehmet Law Office.
 If you have any questions about Personal Injury Protection benefits, you need to consult a lawyer.